apache/openserverless-site/content/en/docs/reference/references/actions-new/_index.md

 the function.
 There may be many activations of the same function against the same proxy (viz. container).
-Currently, the activations are guaranteed not to overlap — that is, at any given time, there is at most one request to `/run` from the OpenWhisk and Nuvolaris platform.
+Currently, the activations are guaranteed not to overlap — that is, at any given time, there is at most one request to `/run` from the OpenWhisk and OpenServerless platform.

-The route must accept a JSON object and respond with a JSON object, otherwise the OpenWhisk and Nuvolaris platform will treat the activation as a failure and proceed to destroy the container.
+The route must accept a JSON object and respond with a JSON object, otherwise the OpenWhisk and OpenServerless platform will treat the activation as a failure and proceed to destroy the container.
 The JSON object provided by the platform follows the following schema: